 Live inventory is inventory that you physically have in your possession.

-- Instock: this is the only status that you can add to a ticket.
-An item must be "instock" to sell it or use it in a repair.
+- Instock - this is the only status that you can add to a ticket.
+An item must be "instock" to sell or use in a repair.

-- Pending Restock (Ready to Stock): an item waiting for manager approval, unpackaging, or repackaging before moving to the Instock status
+- Pending Restock (Ready to Stock) - an item awaiting manager approval, or might need repackaging before moving to the Instock status

 Transition inventory is inventory that is either on its way in or out of your possession.

-- Backordered: When you add an inventory item to a ticket that is not in stock, it creates a new inventory item with the status Backordered.
+- Backordered - When you add an inventory item to a ticket that is not in stock, it creates a new inventory item with the "Backordered" status.